yan-cri/Cuffdiff-R-Shiny-App/README.md

 # Cuffdiff-R-Shiny-App

+## Introduction
-R shiny App to visualize cuffdiff obtained results
+This git repo includes a R shiny App which can be used to visualize you obtained analysis results from cuffdiff.